Villa Park in DuPage County, Illinois — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Parks & Recreational Areas • Railroads & Streetcars.
 A significant historical year for this entry is 1886.

 Location.
 41° 53.234′ N, 87° 58.158′ W. Marker is in Villa Park, Illinois, in DuPage County.
-Marker is at the intersection of South Villa Avenue and Ovaltine Court, on the right when traveling south on South Villa Avenue.
+It is at the intersection of South Villa Avenue and Ovaltine Court, on the right when traveling south on South Villa Avenue.
 Touch for map.
 Marker is in this post office area: Villa Park IL 60181, United States of America.
 Touch for directions.

 Regarding The Great Western Trail.
 This eastern branch of the Great Western Trail continues for about 13 miles west from this spot to West Chicago, where it ends near the DuPage County Airport.
 Another branch of the trail resumes farther west in St. Charles and goes about 18 miles west-northwest to Sycamore.
 The Illinois Prairie Path, another path along an abandoned railway, cuts through Villa Park just a few hundred feet to the south of here.
-While both of the train lines that ran along these paths are long gone, local train service to Villa Park is still accessible on the Chicagoland area's Metra system, on the Union Pacific-West line that runs a mile or so north of here.
+While both of the train lines that ran along these paths are long gone, local train service to Villa Park is still

 Ovaltine, the milk flavoring product, was manufactured for American consumers in a Villa Park factory across the street from this arch, starting in 1915 until the factory closed in 1988.
 The site of the factory is now an apartment complex called Ovaltine Court.

 Credits.
-This page was last revised on April 13, 2024.
-It was originally submitted on April 13, 2024, by Sean Flynn of Oak Park, Illinois.
-This page has been viewed 42 times since then.
-Photos: 1, 2, 3, 4. submitted on April 13, 2024, by Sean Flynn of Oak Park, Illinois.
+This page was last revised on September 14, 2025.
+It was originally submitted on April 13, 2024, by Sean P. Flynn of Oak Park, Illinois.
+This page has been viewed 1,544 times since then and 68 times this year.
+Photos: 1, 2, 3, 4. submitted on April 13, 2024, by Sean P. Flynn of Oak Park, Illinois.